rbignon/woob/CONTRIBUTING.md

 Notes on merging a merge request
 --------------------------------

-Few people (members of the [Weboob group on this repo](https://git.woob.tech/groups/weboob/group_members)) have the right to merge a MR.
+Few people (members of the [Woob group on this repo](https://gitlab.com/groups/woob/-/group_members)) have the right to merge a MR.

 Anyone is welcome to review and comment pending merge requests.
 A merge request should in principle have at least two reviewers before getting merged.

-Weboob repo should keep an history as linear as possible.
+Woob repo should keep an history as linear as possible.
 Then, merging a merge request should be done locally, with prior rebasing upon the `master` branch and take care of using the `-ff-only` merge option.
 Merge requests should **NOT** be merged through the Gitlab UI, which would result in an extra "merge"